 FLANKED by an entourage of minders, bodyguards and media, the Dalai Lama played by his own rules when he visited Uluru for the first time on Saturday.

-Hand in hand with traditional land owner Sammy Wilson, the exiled Tibetan leader referred to as ‘His Holiness’ was walked to a sacred section of the iconic rock, the Mutijulu Waterhole.
+Hand in hand with traditional landowner Sammy Wilson, the exiled Tibetan leader referred to as ‘His Holiness’ was walking to a sacred section of the iconic rock, the Mutijulu Waterhole.

 When asked about his first impressions of Uluru, the Dalai Lama replied it was “quite strange”.

 “Any Indigenous people from different parts of the world … their culture … it is very important to keep your cultural heritage.

 “Mix with modernity and of course, now, English language … so that you can have an education … then you can effectively preserve your own identity.”